 Sales Tax Varies by State

 The reasons for states charging sales tax on bullion can vary.
-Some states have chosen to exempt bullion purchases from sales tax as a way to promote precious metals investing and attract bullion buyers.
-The specific sales tax policies on bullion vary from state to state, so it is advisable to consult the tax laws of your specific jurisdiction or seek professional advice regarding tax implications for bullion purchases.
+Some states exempt bullion purchases from sales tax to promote investing in precious metals and attract bullion buyers.
+The specific sales tax policies on bullion differ from state to state, so it is advisable to consult the tax laws of your particular jurisdiction or seek professional advice regarding tax implications for bullion purchases.